albertopatino/oracle_database_control_repo/README.md

 ## Step by step guide to install an Oracle node with Puppet Enterprise

-This guide will walk you through using Puppet Enterprise to install and configure an Oracle19 Database.
+This guide will walk you through using Puppet Enterprise to install and configure an Oracle19 Database in a lab or demo environment.
+This could be as small as a single virtual machine, or a handful of instances running on Amazon EC2.
+At the end of the guide are some tips on integrating this work into your own production repository.

 [before you begin]

+- Set up your lab environment as needed.
 - [Install Puppet Enterprise with ten nodes free](https://www.puppet.com/docs/pe/2019.2/installing.html)